-- Families will be able to access the advice, provision and support that they need. - Children and young people will have the right support at the right time. - Children and young people will be supported earlier and services will be more joined up. - Children and young people will have access to local provision that meets their needs. - Children and young people will be in more inclusive schools, making them happier and more able to learn.
+Families will be able to access the advice, provision and support that they need.

+- Children and young people will have the right support at the right time. - Children and young people will be supported earlier and services will be better joined up. - Children and young people will have access to local provision that meets their needs. - Children and young people will be in more inclusive schools, making them happier and more able to learn.

-Commitment 3: Smooth transition across Education, Health and Care at every stage of a young person's life, and particularly to adult life (Transition)
+Commitment 3: Smooth transition at every stage of a young person's life, and particularly to adult life (Transition)

-- We need to make sure that it is easy for children and young people to move through different educational stages and into adult life. - We need to make sure that transition services and processes across education, health and care are joined up. - There are gaps in provision for young people aged 16-25 across education, health and care. - We need to develop a wide range of high quality opportunities for young people moving into adult life.
-These include education, work, being a part of their community, independent living and the ability to manage their own health needs.
+- We need to make sure that it is easy for children and young people to move between different educational stages and into adult life. - We need to make sure that services across education, care, health and employment work well together. - We need to have more opportunities for young people moving into adult life.
+These include education, employment, being a part of their community, independent living and the ability to manage health needs.